-Figure 3: comparison of pre-launch sensitivity predictions as documented in the PACS observers manual (solid line) to noise determinations for wavelength switching and equivalent chop-nod observations for a total observation time (including off-observations) of 450 seconds.
-3 Saturation limits The automatic selection of integrating capacitance based on estimated continuum and line fluxes in the uplink logic is still being implemented based on in-orbit measurements of the telescope background and detector responses.
-Until this is implemented, only observations within the saturation limits of the default, smallest capacitance are to be scheduled.
-Figure 4a shows the saturation limit in Jansky for the default integration capacitance.
+The uplink logic automatic selects the integrating capacitance based on estimated continuum and line fluxes.
+Figure 4 shows the saturation limit in Jansky for the default integration capacitance.
 This is the limit for continuum and peak line flux together.
-Figure 4b shows the saturation limits for unresolved lines on a zero continuum.
+Figure 5 shows the default capacitance saturation limits for unresolved lines on a zero continuum.
 Both figures should allow to judge if the observation can be executed with the default integration capacitance.